saeedh1986/STERPFB1/Saeed-Store-ERP-Lite-Full-Prompt.md

 ### **4. Style & Design Guidelines**

 -   **Layout**: Fully responsive and modern, using a collapsible sidebar for navigation.
+The layout must correctly adapt for both LTR and RTL directions.
 -   **Primary Color**: A muted blue (`#5DADE2`).
 This should be one of the selectable theme colors.
 -   **Background Color**: A light gray (`#F5F7FA`) for light mode, with a corresponding dark gray for dark mode.
 -   **Accent Color**: A soft green (`#A3E4D7`).
 -   **Font**: 'PT Sans' for both body text and headlines.
 -   **Icons**: `lucide-react` for all in-app icons.
 -   **Overall Feel**: Professional, clean, and modern, with subtle shadows and rounded corners.
+Utilize a "glassmorphism" effect with blurred, semi-transparent backgrounds for cards and the sidebar.
--   **Accessibility**: Ensure the app is accessible by using ARIA labels, proper semantic HTML, and ensuring keyboard navigability.
-The AED currency symbol image must be white in dark mode.
+-   **Accessibility**: Ensure the app is accessible by using ARIA labels for icon-only buttons, proper semantic HTML, and ensuring keyboard navigability.
+The AED currency symbol must be white in dark mode.
 -   **Image Placeholders**: Use `https://placehold.co/` with a `data-ai-hint` attribute for all placeholder images.